 Overnight French Toast is easy to make and perfect for making an early morning worth looking forward to!
 Bread is soaked with a scrumptious creamy mixture overnight in the fridge before being baked to perfection in the oven.
-Every hour it soaks it gets more and more flavorful and decadent, all while you’re snoozing!
-It’s ideal for breakfast with the family or brunch with friends.

 French Toast Casserole

 I often dream of french toast.
-While I count sheep, I also have images of gorgeous golden brown bread and smells of sweet vanilla and sugar… Well, at least those are my dreams when I know I’m waking up to this french toast casserole!
+While I count sheep, I also have images of gorgeous golden brown bread and smells of sweet vanilla and sugar… Well, at least those are my dreams when I know I’m waking up to this overnight french toast casserole!
 Trust me, when you (and your family) know that this is awaiting you in the morning, it makes getting out of bed so much easier.
 It’s just like waking up on Christmas morning to all those presents, only tastier!